cbenning/fussel/README.md

 ### Usage

 Required:
- * `/my-input-folder` is the absolute path to top-level photo folder
+ * `<input_dir>` is the absolute path to top-level photo folder
- * `/my-output-folder` is the absolute path to where you want the generated site written to
+ * `<output_dir>` is the absolute path to where you want the generated site written to

 Note:
- The two -e env variables PGID and PUID tells the container what to set the output folder permissions to once done.
+ * The two -e env variables PGID and PUID tells the container what to set the output folder permissions to once done.
 Otherwise it is set to root permissions
+ * For the label-based config to work you must mount `/var/run/docker.sock` into the container, eg: `-v /var/run/docker.sock:/var/run/docker.sock fussel`

 Optional:
  You can provide any value found in the config.yml file in a docker label variable using `--label item=value`